SwedbankPay/developer.swedbankpay.com/_includes/payment-order-unscheduled.md

 merchant without the cardholder being present.

-`Unscheduled purchase`s can be used in cases where you have an agreement with your customer which handles both recurring orders and singular transactions.
+`Unscheduled purchase`s can be used in cases where you have an agreement with your customer which handles both recurring orders and/or singular transactions.
 Observe - it’s important that the Terms of Service clearly and understandably states how the payment will be done towards your customer.
-Example use cases are car rental companies charging the payer’s card for toll road expenses after the rental period, or different subscription services and recurring orders.
+Example use cases are car rental companies charging the payer’s card for toll road expenses after the rental period, or different subscription services and recurring orders where the periodicity and/or amount varies.

 Please note that you need to do a capture after sending the unscheduled request.
 We have added a capture section at the end of this page for that reason.